 The COVID-19 pandemic illustrated how important healthcare workers are to our nation’s wellbeing and our economy.
-It also has created historic demand for mental health and addiction treatment.
+It also has created historic demand for mental health and

 Through the development of sustainable programs, organizations that provide mental health and addiction treatment will be able to meet that demand while also providing opportunities for young people of all backgrounds and cultivating a more diverse leadership.